Moddable-OpenSource/moddable/documentation/xs/XS FFI.md

 In JavaScript, buffers are instances of `ArrayBuffer`.
 Their data are usually accessed through views, i.e. instances of `DataView` or `TypedArray`.
 Several views can share the same buffer with distinct offset and length.
 Buffers can also be detached, i.e. without data.

 In C, buffers are accessed through pointers.
 The glue code converts buffers into pointers to their data.

 ### Blind Pointers

 If the buffer is detached, the pointer is `NULL`.
 There are no guarantees on the data size.

-You can of course check all that in JavaScript, see [Arguments](#arguments) here under.
+You can, of course, check for detached buffers and ensure properly sized buffers in JavaScript.
+The [Arguments](#arguments) section below shows a technique for wrapping native C functions in a JavaScript function to perform such checks.

 #### Reading Bytes